-3. Implementation of the algorithm.
-The actual cost of the algorithm depends on the cost of several support routines (in addition to the cost of the actual generation of positive-depth vertices), such as (i) constructing the random samples R; (ii) finding a $(1/2\xi)$ -net for the set system $(T, V^)$ ; (iii) implementing the verifier $\mathcal{V}$ , which in our case is an algorithm that efficiently decides whether a given subset S of triangles covers (most of the elements of) another given subset R of positive-depth vertices; and (iv) the actual construction of the union of the input triangles after an approximate hitting set has been found.
-We present here an implementation that uses generic and simple techniques and yields a subquadratic output-sensitive algorithm for constructing the union.
+The actual cost of the algorithm depends on the cost of several support routines (in addition to the cost of the actual generation of positive-depth vertices), such as (i) constructing the random samples R; (ii) finding a $(1/2\xi)$ -net for the set system (T, V^) ; (iii) implementing the verifier \mathcal{V} , which, in our case, is an algorithm that efficiently decides whether a given subset S of triangles covers another given subset R of positive-depth vertices; and (iv) the actual construction of the union of the input triangles, after an approximate hitting set has been found.
+We present here an implementation that uses generic and simple techniques, and yields a subquadratic output-sensitive algorithm for constructing the union.